 As many lineup to conduct target practice on the mayor and chief, there are still questions looming.
 For starters, who is the person or persons responsible for providing counsel to the mayor?
 And who knew what and when?
 On several occasions, Warren mentioned she was being advised by counsel and most of her actions were based on the advice of her law department.
 According to the City of Rochester’s website, Tim Curtin is responsible for overseeing the law department, responsible for all legal business related to the administration, City Council and City boards, and commissions.
 In a news conference on September 4, 13 Wham published a quote of Curtin stating, “We decided, while the investigation was still pending, that we would wait for the investigation to be completed before we took any action in terms of internal discipline or any action respecting the matter of Mr. Prude’s passing,”.
 So, why aren’t we calling for his resignation?

 On Wednesday, September 9, during a briefing with City Council, the mayor apologized for failing to “fully” inform the City Council of Prude’s death.
 Shortly after that briefing, Warren released a statement, in which she claimed that she “fully briefed” City Council President Loretta Scott on Prude’s death within forty-eight hours of viewing the video.

 As more baffling information comes to light, it is clear that Warren is channeling the fictional character Nino Brown in her attempt to live out the idea of, “if I'm going down, I'm taking a whole lot of people with me.”

 The truth is, there are no winners here.
-Politics is a game of chess, not checkers and the very people who decided it was time to have the first black female mayor, are the same people deciding that it is time for her to go.
-Warren and Singletary were the black puppets being “played” by the white puppeteer using the same old playbook that always ends with divide and conquer.
+Politics is a game of chess, not checkers, and the very people who decided it was time to have the first black female mayor, are the same people deciding that it is time for her to go.
+Warren and Singletary were the black puppets being “played” by the white puppeteer using the same old playbook that always ends with divide and conquers.